AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-directories.md

 ### User settings {#user-settings}

 **Unique Identifier:** (Mandatory) A unique and constant attribute used to identify users.
-Use a non-DN attribute as the unique identifier because a user’s DN may change if they move to another part of the organization.
+Use a non-DN attribute as the unique identifier because a user's DN may change if they move to another part of the organization.
 This setting depends on the directory server.
-The value is objectGUID for Active Directory 2003, nsuniqueID for Sun™ One, and guid for eDirectory.
+The value is objectGUID for Active Directory 2003, nsuniqueID for Sun&trade; One, and guid for eDirectory.

 >[!NOTE]
 >